pestphp/docs/configuring-tests.md

 ---

-Next, one of the features available to you when setting up your test suite is the ability to group folders, in addition to configuring the base test case class.
-This feature allows you to filter your test executions by group, using the `--group` option, at a later point in time: [Grouping Tests](/docs/grouping-tests)
+Next, one of the features available to you when configuring your test suite is the ability to group folders.
+When utilized, this feature allows you to filter your executed tests using the `--group` option: [Grouping Tests](/docs/grouping-tests)